 Frequency Domain Solver#

 This tutorial demonstrates Meep's frequency-domain solver which is used to compute the fields produced in a geometry in response to a continuous-wave (CW) source.
 For details on how this feature works, see Section 5.3 ("Frequency-domain solver") of Computer Physics Communications, Vol. 181, pp. 687-702, 2010.
 This example involves using the frequency-domain solver to compute the fields of a ring resonator which has been described in Tutorial/Basics/Modes of a Ring Resonator.
 We will verify that the error in the computed fields decreases monotonically with decreasing tolerance of the iterative solver.

 Usage of the frequency-domain solver involves only two changes to the original simulation: (1) replace the Gaussian-pulse source with a continuous source, and (2) turn on complex fields since, by default, real fields are used.
 Everything else remains unchanged.

-Since the frequency-domain solver uses an iterative method, there are a couple of things we can do to improve its convergence: (1) use a non-zero smoothing width for the CW source (default is 0) to reduce the high-frequency oscillations produced by its abrupt turn on (which have slow group velocities and are absorbed poorly by PML), and (2) increase the parameter of the BiCGSTAB-L iterative solver (default is 2).
+Since the frequency-domain solver uses an iterative method, there are a couple of things we can do to improve its convergence: (1) use a non-zero smoothing width for the CW source (default is 0) to reduce the high-frequency oscillations produced by its abrupt turn on (which have slow group velocities and are absorbed poorly by PML), and (2) increase the parameter of the BiCGSTAB-L iterative solver from the default of 2 to 10.